EntropyP/CRM_Analytics/README.md

 # CRM_Analytics

-### Nice to meet you.
-This is Pongsarat's world of CRM 👋
+## Nice to meet you.
+This is Pongsarat's world of CRM

-## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 👨‍💻 Pongsarat Chootai
+- 🧠 6310412018
+- 💪 8 assignments from BADS7105 CRM Analytics

+### Hope you enjoy and feel free to contact me related to the code's issues.